Springtime is here!

 You can do this experiment alongside this free erosion lesson plan on Teachers Pay Teachers.
 Show how run-off affects the water quality.
 As well as how plants help decrease erosion.

-These jars are beautiful and a great way to demonstrate the different zones of our ocean!
-It’s because of activities like this one that I save all my old pasta sauce jars!
+These jars are beautiful and a great way to demonstrate the different zones of our ocean for another Earth Day science project this spring.
+I save all of my old pasta jars for this type of experiment.

 Spring is a great time to get outside for nature-based science experiments and STEM activities!
 Earth science has always been one of my favorite topics to cover.
-There’s so many great activities to inspire kids to appreciate and protect our earth.
+There are so many great activities to inspire kids to appreciate and protect our earth.